FAQ

 You can do either.
 Depending on how hard you push.
 Handling is just like a regular bike once you get used to it.

+Yes, we tried this.
 180 degree offset pedals work well for legs but are not desirable for arms as it’s not great for steering… The current version with handles parallel is completely stable and feels immediately natural to first time users.

 Yes, absolutely.
 You can mount the bike on any standard turbo trainer.
 The front wheel has the same spacing as the rear so you can put the turbo trainer on either one (or both if you have 2).

 The original bike comes with 23c tyres as standard.
-New model with larger tyres will be announced shortly.

 The original can easily fit 25c and most possibly 28c tyres (at least on the front without issues).
 The rear you may need to check when in a bike shop as sizes can differ from brand to brand.